brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - `MaxGCPauseMillis` and `G1HeapRegionSize` need more testing, given how divergent recommendations are.
 You can try decreasing `MaxGCPauseMillis` and increasing `XX:G1ReservePercent` (which allocates more memory to GC) on the client, but your mileage may vary.

-- Many flags are redundant/enabled by default.
+- Many flags Herr are redundant/enabled by default.
 Some will be culled from the GraalVM args, but most are left in the OpemJDK args due to variations between distribitions, See redundant-flags.md

 Benchmarks
 ------